Ethics Is What Holds Us Together

 We are living in a moment that rewards certainty and punishes hesitation.

-Everywhere we turn, we are urged to pick a side, speak quickly, and prove our loyalty.
+Everywhere we turn, we are urged to pick a side, speak quickly, and prove loyalty.
 Pausing is framed as weakness.
 Asking questions is treated as betrayal.
 Listening is mistaken for agreement.
 In this climate, communication is no longer about understanding.
 It is about positioning.

 This is where ethics enters the conversation.